Rank is stupid: How to really measure your SEO campaign

 In addition, you must remember that Google is a mind reader.
 They want to determine your intent when they serve you search results.

-Let’s say, for instance, we’re searching for “China.”
+For example, let’s say we’re searching for “China.”
 You may be a traveler, and China is on your bucket list.
 When you search “China,” Google knows you intend to travel, so it will talk to you about tours to China, how to see the Great Wall, and cities you can’t miss in China.

 But I’m more interested in politics and economics.
 So when I type a search for “China,” Google may give me different results, including more news-oriented information.